d-ries/linux-essentials/07_advancedcommands/exercises/io_redirection/99_exercises.md

 # Assignment on I/O redirection

 ## Task 1
-Create a new file named "userinfo" in your homefoler.
+Create a new file named "userinfo" in your homefolder.
 Do this by redirecting the output of the echo command of the variable $USER to this file

 ## Task 2
 Add the output of an echo of the variable $UID to this file